Updated: January 24, 2018

 Do I require a study or work permit to participate in the LPP?

-Registration begins at the Law Society of Upper Canada (LSUC)
+Registration begins at the Law Society of Ontario (LSO)

-Candidates interested in registering for the LPP must first be registered in the Law Society of Upper Canada’s Licensing Process. http://www.lsuc.on.ca/licensingprocesslawyer
+Candidates interested in registering for the LPP must first be registered in the Law Society of Ontario’s Licensing Process. http://www.lsuc.on.ca/licensingprocesslawyer

-Once registered with the LSUC, Candidates must select the LPP by May 29, 2017 (through the LSUC website).
+Once registered with the LSO, Candidates must select the LPP by June 1, 2018 (through the LSO website).

-Beginning in late April, licensing Candidates who have registered for the LSUC licensing process, and indicated the intention to participate in the LPP, will be contacted by the LSUC with additional information about the registration process.
+Beginning in late April, licensing Candidates who have registered for the LSO licensing process, and indicated the intention to participate in the LPP, will be contacted by the LSO with additional information about the registration process.

 Beginning mid-May, the Ryerson LPP will contact all registrants with Ryerson registration information.